If you need to update your account password, go to https://my.osu.edu/ or call (614) 688-4357 and a Service Desk agent can assist you.

 Malware is often installed with browser toolbars (Yahoo, etc.) or other browser extensions or add-ons.
 Be careful when you download software as many products are "bundled" with toolbars and extensions.
 Most legitimate downloads will provide an option to uncheck a box to prevent the additions of unwanted software.
 This malware may actually control the behavior of your browser to the point where you can't browse to certain sites or where web pages do not appear or function normally.
 Avoid the use of browser toolbars and extensions to reduce your chance of infection.

 One can also become infected simply by visiting a website.
 While this does not happen as frequently as people believe, it does happen.
 The only way this is possible on a windows machine is if certain user options are selected.
-This way of being infected is nearly impossible to protect against without the help of a Anti Malware program such as Malwarebytes, Ad Aware or SpyBot S&D.
+This way of being infected is nearly impossible to protect against without the help of an Anti Malware program such as Malwarebytes, Ad-Aware or SpyBot S&D.

 Students caught violating the AUP may be removed from the network, and are subject to university disciplinary procedures.
 In addition, if students are violating federal, state, or local laws they will be subject to criminal sanctions.

 Remember, sharing, downloading, or uploading copyrighted material is illegal.
 However, you are allowed to legally download music from sites such as Napster and iTunes.
-You are not allowed to P2P file share illegally downloaded movies or music from such sites as LimeWire and KaZaA.
+You are not allowed to Peer2Peer (P2P) file share illegally downloaded movies or music.

 The office of the CIO has created an important web page with more details about various aspects of protecting your computer.
 It is available at Buckeye Secure.